Array

 Choose name and search layers by name.

-This is why it’s not so useful to have your layers named at “layer 1, layer 2, layer 3 etc.” Don’t worry, I’m guilty of that sometimes too.
+This is why it’s not so useful to have your layers named as “layer 1, layer 2, layer 3 etc.” Don’t worry, I’m guilty of that sometimes too.
 However, if you are collaborating with someone else, do them a favor and always name and organize your layers.
-You are actually doing yourself a favor too, because you will save a lot of time when you reopen the doc in the future.
+You are actually doing yourself a favor too, because you will save a lot of time when you reopen the image in the future.

 Type in fire and you can see some of the fire layers are showing.
 (I actually used about 10 layers to build up the fire, so I wasn’t great at naming the layers myself here.)